Dr Tom Campbell

 Research interests

-Since 2018 I have been collaborating with Dr Mark Davis, Dr Jack Palmer (both of the University of Leeds) and Dr Dariusz Brzezinski (Philosophy and Sociology, the Polish Academy of Science) on the unpublished papers of Zygmunt Bauman.
-We have worked with the Special Collections Archive Team in the University’s Brotherton Library to establish and launch the Jania and Zygmunt Bauman Archive, a public research archive of published and unpublished material authored by the Bauman family.
+Since 2018, I have been collaborating with Professor Mark Davis, Dr Jack Palmer (both of the University of Leeds) and Dr Dariusz Brzezinski (Philosophy and Sociology, the Polish Academy of Science) on the unpublished papers of Zygmunt Bauman.
+We have worked with the Special Collections Archive Team in the University’s Brotherton Library to establish and launch the Janina and Zygmunt Bauman Archive, a public research archive of published and unpublished material authored by the Bauman family.
 We have complied and continue to work on a living bibliography of Zygmunt Bauman published in Thesis Eleven in 2020 and available on the Bauman Institute website living-bibliography.
-Our first volume collecting Zygmunt Bauman’s unpublished and lesser known papers of Culture and Art is forthcoming with Polity press.
+We have published three volumes collecting Zygmunt Bauman’s unpublished and lesser-known papers of Culture and Art, History and Politics and Theory and Society, all available from Polity press.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>